houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Here's an informal argument summarising my cashing-out strategy and examination.

 1. A language denoting mechanism is a well-defined system for denoting a class of languages.
-2. JavaScript and theoretical regular expressions are a well-defined system for denoting a class of languages.
+2. JavaScript and theoretical regular expressions are both well-defined systems for denoting a class of languages.
 3. So, JavaScript and theoretical regular expressions are both language denoting mechanisms.

-4. A language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
+4. A language denoting mechanism is regular if and only if the class of languages it denotes is the class of regular languages.
 5. Due to their equivalence to DFAs, theoretical regular expressions denote the class of regular languages.
 6. So, theoretical regular expressions are a regular language denoting mechanism.
 7. Due to backreferences, JavaScript regular expressions denote a proper superclass of regular languages.